braze-inc/braze-docs/_docs/_home/getting_started/setting_up_your_environment.md

 # Setting up your environment

 > Learn how to set up your local environment, so you can make complex or multi-document changes to Braze Docs.
-After it's set up, you'll be able to [build the docs locally]({{site.baseurl}}/home/getting_started/building_the_docs_locally/) and review your work an offline site preview.
+After it's set up, you'll be able to [build the docs locally]({{site.baseurl}}/home/getting_started/building_the_docs_locally/) and review your work in an offline version of Braze Docs.

 {% alert tip %}
 You only need to set up your environment a single time.